psr-discovery/discovery/README.md

 $httpClient = Discovery::httpClient();
 ```

-Please see the [psr-discovery/http-client-implementations](https://github.com/psr-discovery/http-client-implementations) repository for a list of the supported library implementations.
-Pull requests are welcome to add support for additional libraries.
+Please see the [psr-discovery/http-client-implementations](https://github.com/psr-discovery/http-client-implementations) repository for a list of the supported implementations.
+If a particular implementation is missing you'd like to see, please open a pull request adding support.

 ### PSR-17 HTTP Factories